TNG/if-webpage-plugins/src/lib/co2js/README.md

 # IF Implementation

 IF utilizes the CO2JS Framework to calculate the carbon emissions of a website.
 The CO2JS Framework is a collection of plugins that calculate the carbon emissions of a website based on different parameters.
-IF installs the CO2js npm package from `@tgwf/co2js` and invokes its functions from a plugin plugin.
+IF installs the CO2js npm package from `@tgwf/co2js` and invokes its functions from a plugin.

-The CO2JS Framework is a community plugin, not part of the IF standard library.
-This means the IF core team are not closely monitoring these plugins to keep them up to date.
-You should do your own research before implementing them!

 ## Usage

 In IF the plugin is called from an `manifest`.
-An `manifest` is a `.yaml` file that contains configuration metadata and usage inputs.
-This is interpreted by the command line tool, `ie`.
+An `manifest` is a `.yaml` file that defines a computation of impacts.
+This is interpreted by the command line tool, `if-run`.

 The plugin config should define a `type` supported by the CO2.JS library (either `swd` or `1byte`).
 These are different ways to calculate the operational carbon associated with a web application; `swd` is shorthand for 'sustainable web design' plugin and `1byte` refers to the OneByte mdoel.
 You can read about the details of these plugins and how they differ at the [Green Web Foundation website](https://developers.thegreenwebfoundation.org/co2js/explainer/methodologies-for-calculating-website-carbon/).